SpellholdStudios/Darron/README.md

 - TODO Added *darron.ini* metadata file to support AL|EN's "Project Infinity".
 - Renamed *Setup-DARRON.tp2* -> *darron.tp2* and moved it to top mod folder to support AL|EN's "Project Infinity".
 - TODO Replaced `AUTHOR` keyword with `SUPPORT`.
-- Added `HANDLE_CHARSETS` function to convert string entries for EE games
+- Added `HANDLE_CHARSETS` function to convert string entries for EE games.
 - Added `REQUIRE_PREDICATE` conditions to avoid installing the mod in inaccurate games.
 - Added component `DESIGNATED` number and "*darron*" `LABEL`.
 - Added native BG2:EE and EET compatibility.
+- Fixed Darron portraits in EE games.
+- Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
+The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
+Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the *override* folder.
 - ...
-- ...
-- TODO Added foreign languages WeiDU prompts whenever possible.
+- Added foreign languages WeiDU prompts whenever possible.
-- TODO Updated .tra files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
+- Updated .tra files for compatibility with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function requirements which automatically removes usability restrictions for EE games.
+- TODO Added French translation (Gwendolyne).
+- TODO Added Russian translation (BWP Russian Textpack team).
+- Split setup.tra file into separate thematic files for more comfortable readability
-- TODO Updated and renamed readme files to *darron-readme-%LANGUAGE%.txt*, then moved them into new "*readme*" folder.
+- TODO Updated and renamed readme file to *darron-readme-%LANGUAGE%.txt*, then moved it into new "*readme*" folder.
 - Removed useless "*backup*" folder.
 - Reorganized mod architecture tree: created or renamed folders to sort files according to their types.
 - Lower cased files.